levany/Levan_Snax_AirHockey_Interview/Readme.txt

 by levan beniashvilli

 tested on windows and android
-(keep in mind its not optimized :p)

 ------------------------------------
 Getting started :
 ------------------------------------
-for simplicity,everything is in one scene : "MASTER_SCENE"
-its in the folder "Assets/_LevanInterview/_Main"
+for simplicity, everything is in one scene : "MASTER_SCENE" its in the folder "Assets/_LevanInterview/_Main"

-there is a script called "AirHockeyApp" that is the root of everything
+there is a script called "AirHockeyApp". that is the root of everything.

 ------------------------------------------------------------------------
 Disclamer